Pumpapa/minimalmagic/content/TRS/Patterns-TramFromScratch.md

 1. `var(N)` variable with name `N`

 # Pattern: Function Name or Extra Parameter
 The checker could maintain two lists: one for functions and one for variables, but for simplicity, a single list is used.
-However, encoding rules for functions and variables differ, so processing `F` in Case 1 above, and `N` in Case 4 must be distinguished.
+However, encoding rules for functions and variables differ, so processing `F` in Case 1 above and `N` in Case 4 must be distinguished.

 The **function name pattern** might distinguish these cases as follows: